hannese/wwm-speedrun-notes/README.md

 * **% bonuses dilute, resistance shred doesn't.** See the table at the top.
 This is the single biggest factor in ranking these.
 * **Resistance shred ≫ defense shred.** −10 resistance ≈ +5% damage. −6% defense ≈
 +0.8%.
 A "reduce defense by X%" tooltip is usually near-worthless.
 * **Same-type resistance shreds stack near-additively.** Bitter Seasons + Phantom Chime = −20 physical res.
 Gain is `N / (200 + pen)`, so at pen 33.7 the first −10
 gives +4.28% and the second gives +4.10% — technically diminishing, practically additive. **−20 res ≈ +8.6% physical, undiluted**, which beats any single % damage debuff in this table once dilution is accounted for.
 * **HP vs Qi ≈ 10:1** by developer valuation, from Divinecraft upgrade costs (both upgrades cost 3 base: Fire→Cinder Ash adds +4% Qi, Poison→Viper's Fire adds +0.4% HP; at 10:1 all four items land on two clean values).
 This undervalues Qi for speedruns, where breaks gate damage windows.
+* **Strayhunt (Bamboocut Draught)** is one of only two all-types effects in the table.
+Small headline number, but it applies to 100% of damage instead of a share, so it lands near +1% at typical bonus pools — comparable to a DoT or defense-shred effect rather than to the resistance shreds.
+Zone assumed additive (unverified).
 * **Patch note:** the Exhausted universal vulnerability and Qi Imbalance's bonus vulnerability were moved into the Mechanism-Based DMG Boost zone "to mitigate diminishing returns caused by multiplier dilution."
 That likely makes them **stronger** (they no longer dilute in the general pool).
 Heavenquaker's Soul-Shaken was split into base + applier-only portions.

 ## Sources